Updated: Jul 8

 Here is a recipe to make some brilliant red eggs for us to enjoy as we remember what a great witness Mary Magdalen had become for Christ.

 1 dozen eggs, hard boiled and peeled

 1 cup juice of some fresh red beets, or from 2 (15 ounce) cans sliced beets

 1-2 cinnamon sticks, 1 star anise, 5 allspice berries (all optional)

 Pack the hard boiled eggs (and the beets if you like) into a large glass jar.
 Meanwhile, in a pot on the stove, bring the vinegar and water to a boil, add the beet juice, sugar and spices and allow to boil for minute or two before turning off the heat.
 Pour the hot brine over the eggs and place the lids on the jars and allow to cool to room temperature.
 You can keep the jars in the refrigerator for up to one month if you need to, but the eggs will be pickled through and ready to eat in only a few days.

-In a bowl, combine 1 cup of white sugar, 1/2 cup of brown sugar, 2 tsp of cinnamon, 1/2 tsp ground cloves, 1/2 tsp ground ginger and a drop of orange or frankincense essential oil, if desired.
+In a bowl, combine 1 cup of white sugar, 1/2 cup of brown sugar, 2 tsp of cinnamon, 1/2 tsp ground cloves, 1/2 tsp ground ginger, and a drop of orange or frankincense, or myrrh essential oil, if desired.
 When this is well combined, add just enough olive oil ( about 1 cup) to make it into a thick paste.
 Put your scrub into 2 clean glass jars, label them and add a decorative ribbon.